 Source code navigation

 You can quickly navigate through code in the editor using different actions and popups.
+For the detailed information on navigating between the editor and tool windows, check the editor basics.

 You can start with watching a video tutorial to check what navigation options are available in PyCharm.